-- Available cash and investments at the end of the year amounted to R 193 777 316. - Transnet SOC Ltd indicated that it will provide funding for the SATS pensioners to the value of R125.2m during 2021. - A business plan has been developed by the Trustees, with the assistance of the Fund's actuary, in order to get the Fund to a reserve level of 25%. - It is expected that the Fund's reserve ratio will decrease from 22.37% at 31 December 2020 to 12.86% at 31 December 2021. - An actuarial model was developed to assist the Trustees to consider the going concern status of the Fund.
+- Available cash and investments at the end of the year amounted to R 146 912 481. - Transnet SOC Ltd will be providing funding to ensure that the SATS risk pool maintains a reserve level of 25%. - A business plan has been developed by the Trustees, with the assistance of the Fund's actuary, in order to get the Fund to a reserve level of 25%. - It is expected that the Fund's reserve ratio will decrease from 19.72% at 31 December 2021 to 13.34% at 31 December 2022. - An actuarial model was developed to assist the Trustees to consider the going concern status of the Fund.
 Even with the most negative assumptions on membership movements and membership risk profiles, the model indicated that the Fund will be a going concern.

-TRANSMED MEDICAL FUND

-Registration number: 1582

-FINANCIAL STATEMENTS

-REPORT OF THE BOARD OF TRUSTEES (continued)
+ANNUAL FINANCIAL STATEMENTS REPORT OF THE BOARD OF TRUSTEES (continued)

-for the year ended 31 December 2020